Myrroddin/betterbags-hearthstones/README.md

-# betterbags-hearthstones
+# BetterBags - Hearthstones
-Plugin module for World of Warcraft AddOn: BetterBags that sorts all items that provides "hearthing" mechanics.
+Plugin module for the World of Warcraft AddOn [BetterBags](https://www.curseforge.com/wow/addons/better-bags) that sorts all items that provide "hearthing" mechanics into a virtual group.

 ## World of Warcraft Supported Versions